hdorgeval/copilot/README.md

 Then the estimated end date should be 2023-08-08
 ```

 Hold on!
 The test is RED !!!
-The estimated date is `2020-11-19` !
+The computed estimated end date is `2020-11-19` : my project is about to finish in the past !

 What's wrong ?

-Ah ah, I should add the remaining time not to the start date but to the `now` date instead.
+Ah, ah, I should add the remaining time not to the start date but to the `now` date instead.

 Now listen to me dear `copilot` and learn from a real developer :

 ![Match08](./snapshots/screenshot-03g.png)